- 01283 537123

 Detailed calculation of interest and supplement are not shown on Statements of Account, so it is worth checking when these items are large.

 Interest is charged on underpaid payments on account and balancing payments from the due date to the date of payment.
 Repayment supplement is paid from the date of overpayment to the date the repayment is issued.
 The interest or supplement is based on the final amount of tax and class 4 national insurance contributions, taking into account all later adjustments.

 Interest is also payable on late-paid penalties and surcharges (but not on interest).
 The above rules ignore the temporary relaxation in relation to interest charges as a result of the COVID-19 pandemic in relation to the 31 July 2020 payment on account, which can be deferred until 31 January 2021.

 Similarly, any VAT payments falling due between 20 March 2020 and 30 June 2020 will be eligible to be deferred and no interest will apply providing it is paid by 31 March 2021.

 For individual taxpayers interest charged by HMRC is not tax-deductible, but neither is interest paid by HMRC taxable income.

 Corporation tax: self-assessment

-Similar principles apply with regard to corporation tax.
+Similar principles apply with regard to corporation tax in relation to late-paid tax.
 However, interest rates are not necessarily the same as those applying to income tax and capital gains tax.
 In addition, there are different rates of interest for companies required to make quarterly payments of corporation tax.

 In contrast to the position with personal taxpayers, under corporation tax self-assessment interest charged is allowed against company profits and interest received is treated as taxable income.